probnum2022/probnum2022.github.io/talks.md

 *Probabilistic sequential matrix factorization*

 This talk introduces a probabilistic sequential matrix factorization method for factorizing time-varying and non-stationary datasets consisting of high-dimensional time-series.
 In particular, we consider nonlinear Gaussian state-space models where sequential approximate inference results in the factorization of a data matrix into a dictionary and time-varying coefficients with potentially nonlinear Markovian dependencies.
 The assumed Markovian structure on the coefficients enables us to encode temporal dependencies into a low-dimensional feature space.
 The proposed inference method is solely based on an approximate extended Kalman filtering scheme, which makes the resulting method particularly efficient.

+<span id="challenor"></span>
+## Peter Challenor
+**University of Exeter, UK**

+*Inference for computer models*

+In parallel with data based modelling the use of ‘process’ based modelling has increased over recent years.
+This has been driven by the rise in computer power and numerical analysis techniques to allow the solution of such models.
+Applications abound from engineering through climate to healthcare.
+Although some of these models are fast to run, I will concentrate on those that are slow, meaning that any Monte Carlo based methods are implausible.
+To get around these problems we use surrogate models or emulators.
+Building such models is not trivial, involving issues in design and estimation.
+Once we have a validated emulator, we can address problems in inference.
+In particular, I will look at sensitivity and uncertainty analysis.
+The real inference problems occur when we want to use real world data to ‘calibrate’ the model by running it in inverse model.
+The problem here is the problem of model ‘discrepancy’.
+Because the model is a model it is never going to be the same as the real world and we need to take this into account.
+I’ll outline a couple of ways of doing this: the Kennedy and O’Hagan method and History Matching.
+Finally, I will point out some open research questions.

 <span id="hennig"></span>